Madour/NasNas/README.md

 ### Support

 If you like the project, please consider starring this repository.

+If you would like to discuss anything about the project, feel free to open a new [discussion](https://github.com/Madour/NasNas/discussions).

 ### Author